EPM 101Financial Close

-Financial Close 101: What the Close Really Is, Why It Breaks and Why It Matters More Than Speed
+Financial Close: What It Is, Why It Breaks and Why It Matters More Than Speed

-Understanding the recurring process that finalizes financial results and why balance matters more than speed alone
+The recurring process that finalizes financial results — and why balance matters more than speed alone.

 Why the Financial Close Exists